 2.5.
 Antibiotic-resistance is an increasing problem in S. aureus

 Staphylococcus aureus is a Gram-positive facultative human pathogen frequently found on the skin and mucosal membranes of humans (Grace Fetsch 2018).
 S. aureus has been the subject of much research because of the relatively high rates of infection globally and the remarkable ability of S. aureus strains to become antibiotic-resistant (chambers and deleo).
 In fact, the attempt to treat Staphylococcus infections has led to the discovery or clinical adaptation of a number of antibiotics, including penicillin, methicillin and vancomycin (Chambers and Deleo).
 Each of these antibiotics has eventually become insufficient in the treatment of S. aureus as resistant strains continually emerge, including methicillin-resistant S. aureus (MRSA) and vancomycin-resistant S. aureus (VRSA, Chambers and Deleo).
 Two of the more common drugs used to treat MRSA, daptomycin and vancomycin, both target synthesis of the cell envelope (Williams and Bardsley, Muller et al 2016).
-Because S. aureus continues to gain antibiotic resistance regardless of what antibiotic is used, it is critical to understand how antibiotic resistance is acquired and regulated so new therapeutics can be developed.
+Because S. aureus continues to gain antibiotic resistance regardless of the antibiotic used, it is critical to understand how antibiotic resistance is acquired and regulated so new therapeutics can be developed.

 2.5.1.
 Vancomycin and daptomycin are important S. aureus antibiotics